gouldsonium/the-modding-bungalo/_lists/APW/read-me.md

 - Failed Downloads

-	- Missing Manual Downloads: Oblivion.exe - You did not follow the steps in pre-installation.
-Go back and read thoroughly.
+	- Missing Manual Downloads: Oblivion.exe - You did not apply the 4gb patch.
+Go back to [Pre-Installation](#pre-installation)  and read thoroughly.

 	- If you get a failed downloads error in wabbajack from these mods, please download from the links below and manually move them to the downloads folder of the modlist, then rerun wabbajack.